Priyavarshini20/SpaHotelsClient-29Jan-0800am/README.md

 Important point :
  I have given the image url pdf that only you have to use it and not in google images or i have give the api url pdf also.
+Note: Run the server and client first and then run the project